 I thank the Leader of the House and all the colleagues who have worked on this over the last six weeks, and I am glad that there will be updates in the new year.
 I welcome, too, the grip taken on this matter by the Leader of the House, on behalf of the Prime Minister, to get this right.

-I have been committed in this place to making this place a positive place for everyone working here.
+I have been committed to making this place a positive place for everyone working here.
 Sitting on your diversity committee, Mr Speaker, has been an honour, but it has also shown the number of challenges we face.
 I am chair of the all-party group on women in Parliament, and we hosted a positive parliamentary Christmas event here for staff, aspiring politicians, councillors, business leaders and—

 Order.
 I do not wish to be discourteous to the hon.
 Lady, who is unfailingly courteous to everybody, but we have a lot of business to get on to, and I am waiting to call someone else who has other pressing business: I therefore need a single sentence question, nothing more.